HeronErin/McBotItPython/README.md

 ### I am not responsible if you get banned from your favorite server!
 Many servers may feel this is cheating!
+Although this tool may make use of baritone, using baritone with the mod is optional, it is an optional dependency.
+Meaning that most functions of the mod will still work, with the exception of several functions which make use of baritone.

 ## Install:
 1. You need to install the [minecraft mod](https://github.com/HeronErin/McBotit/releases/tag/release) in fabric 1.19.4.
-2. Install download the [baritone unoptimized fabric mod](https://github.com/cabaletta/baritone/releases/download/v1.9.3/baritone-unoptimized-fabric-1.9.3.jar) in order for the mod to work
+2. It is recommended that you download the [baritone api fabric mod](https://github.com/cabaletta/baritone/releases/download/v1.9.3/baritone-api-fabric-1.9.3.jar) in order for some functions to work, but this is optional.
 3. Since this library is not yet in PyPi, you must install it from github with ```bash pip install git+https://github.com/HeronErin/McBotItPython.git```